Powerlearnproject/se-day1-assignment-mspandiel/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is a form of problem-solving using software solutions.
+It focuses on the following:
+Security:
+There is sensitive data that is captured, processed, stored and retirieved.
+Unintended access is a no no

+Reliability:
+Software

 Identify and describe at least three key milestones in the evolution of software engineering.